 I would prescribe my routine to my headache-clients too and the results were pretty good…as long as we kept doing it.
 When we stopped…headaches came back.
 It was the best I had.
 This was my life for the next 14 years.

 I couldn’t lift anything too heavy, gym workouts no good, yoga relied on my arms too much, anything requiring my arms up in the air and sitting…all would give me headaches.

-Codeine was now my vice, I was taking it a few times a week despite my stretching routine.
+I was taking it a few times a week despite my stretching routine.
 And now in my 30’s, with 2 small children you do what you can to get through the day…there is little time to be in chronic pain, there is little time mums are not lifting something or someone.

 That when I got older I would have to find a great young Osteopath, masseuse, whoever offered relief, that would be able to keep my neck loose.
 That if I was stuck in a chair due to disability or illness that I would experience unrelenting headaches.
 All this in my 30’s for heavens sake.

-We all have a history, a history of injury, illness& surgery, that causes us to protect something and hold our body a particular way.
+This causes us to protect something and hold our body a particular way.
 And this pattern, this adaptive movement gets adopted by our brain as “normal” despite it being off-centre and out-of-whack.
 Gary’s AiM® (Anatomy in Motion) approach is a potential reset button for your body.

-This approach is quite simple in theory…look for areas that aren’t moving and teach them to move again, re-integrate them into a normal pattern.
+The AiM approach is quite simple in theory…look for areas that aren’t moving and teach them to move again, re-integrate them into a normal pattern.
 Our body is an entire system together, that if it works together, all parts are mobile.
 Sofindwhat doesn’t move,find out why, and use that information to re-learn the movement.

 Any bet your chronic pain pattern has not been identified by any practitioner to date and that’s why you are here…reading this…